 New Georgia Project (NGP), CASA, and Showing Up for Racial Justice (SURJ) are incredibly effective organizations coming together to mobilize rural residents in rural Georgia.
 NGP has helped more than 500,000 Georgians register to vote and is one of the anchor organizations leading Georgia’s civic transformation.
 They are building powerful multiracial coalitions while also lifting up Black voices.
 CASA is one of the nation’s leading immigrant advocacy organizations, and key to their work is building solidarity between Black and Brown immigrant communities and challenging anti-Blackness and colorism.
 SURJ engages rural, white communities for anti-racist mobilization.
 The three organizations are taking their collaboration to the next level to build long haul, cross-organizational, multiracial, multi-ethnic rural infrastructure, and an enduring, multiracial coalition.
 Together, these organizations are leading a new effort to engage 50,000 voters and mobilize 1,000 residents to take action on locally-driven campaigns to take the people’s power back in Georgia.

 In rural Georgia, Black and Latino families have been ignored by too much of the mainstream, and the same lack of progressive infrastructure has ceded too many white voters to reactionary, conservative ideology.
 The NGP, CASA, and SURJ coalition addresses this dangerous situation with a multi-pronged racial justice strategy.
 The coalition uses different messaging and outreach tactics for different constituencies, addressing the root causes of racial division and white supremacy.
-Rooted in a commitment to racial justice, the coalition will accelerate progressive change in Georgia by bringing people from different backgrounds, races, and cultures together to fight for their common interest.
+Rooted in a commitment to racial justice, the coalition will accelerate meaningful change in Georgia by bringing people from different backgrounds, races, and cultures together to fight for their common interest.